1. Summary

 18. Export, deletion, and correction

-Signed-in users can export local account, journal, connector, legal, consent, and anonymized research-event data through the account page.
-Signed-in users can delete local research telemetry events associated with the current salted anonymous id.
-Production must add a verified request workflow for access, correction, deletion, portability, and appeal where required by law.
+Signed-in users can export account, journal, connector, legal, consent, and anonymized research-event data through the account page.
+Signed-in users can delete local research telemetry events associated with the current salted anonymous id through the account page.

 19. State privacy rights

 Depending on user location and business thresholds, users may have rights to know, access, delete, correct, opt out of sale or sharing, limit certain uses of sensitive personal information, receive portability, and avoid discrimination for exercising privacy rights.
-Counsel must finalize state-specific notices, request methods, verification steps, authorized-agent handling, and response timelines.
+Lumiere does not deny service, charge a different price, or provide a different level of service because a user exercises privacy rights, except where the requested deletion or restriction prevents Lumiere from providing the requested feature.

 20. International privacy rights

-If Lumiere serves users outside the United States, additional rights and obligations may apply, including legal bases for processing, consent withdrawal, legitimate-interest assessments, international transfer safeguards, data-protection contacts, and regulator complaint rights.
-Counsel must finalize GDPR/UK GDPR and other international terms before international launch.
+Lumiere is operated for the United States beta unless a separate launch process opens additional regions.
+If Lumiere serves users outside the United States, additional rights and obligations may apply, including legal bases for processing, consent withdrawal, international transfer safeguards, data-protection contacts, and regulator complaint rights.

 21. Security

-Lumiere uses technical and organizational safeguards appropriate for a beta product, including strict research event schemas, sensitive-field rejection, CSRF controls, security headers, local-first telemetry defaults, secret scanning, and separation of forecast promotion from research behavior.
+Lumiere uses technical and organizational safeguards appropriate for a beta product, including strict research event schemas, sensitive-field rejection, CSRF controls, security headers, local-first telemetry defaults, secret scanning, rate limits, entitlement gates, and separation of forecast promotion from research behavior.
 No system is perfectly secure.
-Production launch requires a written security and incident-response plan.

 22. Incident response

-Lumiere should maintain procedures to detect, respond to, recover from, and notify affected users or regulators about unauthorized access to sensitive information where legally required.
-Counsel and security reviewers must finalize breach-notification triggers, timing, templates, and escalation ownership.
+Lumiere maintains operational procedures to detect, respond to, recover from, and notify affected users or regulators about unauthorized access to sensitive information where legally required.
+Report privacy or security concerns privately to support@lumiere.money.

 23. Children